-Pete’s job is hard, involving a tremendous amount of coordination with clients, employees, and subcontractors.
+Pete’s job is hard, involving a tremendous amount of coordination with clients, employees, and trade partners.
 He has a gruff exterior, but he’s actually incredibly patient.
 Sometimes, however, he goes over the falls:

 It’s after 4 o’clock and he has stood me up again.
 No flowers, no chocolates and no motherfuckin’ cabinets.
 You’d think I’d learned my lesson by now.
 This is the fourth time.
 You’d think he’d call or something.
 An email.
 A text!
 Is that too much?
 A text.
 Who am I kidding?
 We all know how this ends.
 The bastard.
 Maybe he’ll come tomorrow.
 Then again so might the Easter bunny.

 Pete is democratic with his insults and irreverence – everyone is fair game.
 Here’s a note he wrote to Marc Rosenbaum, our resident systems engineer:

 I’m going to the ACI conference in tropical Saratoga.
 My plan is to jack the temp in my room up to 90 and walk around the conference in swim trunks, Hawaiian shirt, flip flops, coffee cup with one of those little parasols.
 Now that’s comfort, huh?
 John thought I should consult with you on which workshops to attend rather than my usual throwing a dart at the program, though I think that’s liable to yield better results than talking to you.

 And here’s one he wrote after seeing a picture of our good pal and longtime co-owner Pete Ives in the hospital after double knee replacements: